 This programme supports Member states that are planning to integrate a plurilingual and intercultural dimension into their education system, at all levels and for all learners, in or outside the school system according to the principles that have been developed by the “Guide for the development and implementation of curricula for plurilingual and intercultural education” (Council of Europe 2016).

-Plurilingual and intercultural education does not replace existing language learning, but facilitates it by helping learners to establish links with what they already know or can already do, giving them confidence and motivation to learn..
+Plurilingual and intercultural education does not replace existing language learning.
+It completes and facilitates language learning by helping learners to establish links with what they already know or can already do, giving them confidence and motivation to learn..